FREQUENTLY ASKED QUESTIONS

 Don't you think that plain language dumbs down information?

 One of the most popular plain language myths is that you must "dumb down" your content so that everyone can read it.
-You always have to write for your audience.
+The truth, however, is that you always have to write for your audience.
 If your intended audience is not Ph.D. students, experts, or lawyers, you don't have to write for them.
 Using complex language to appear smarter often has the opposite effect.

 Plain writing uses simple, shorter words and sentences to highlight key ideas better.
 It also involves using easy-to-read designs.
 For instance, it may include bullet points and internal headings.